open-education-api/specification/docs/governance/README.md

 * inform the Community about updates and changes to the OOAPI.
 * publish all relevant information concerning the OOAPI on the [Bureau Edustandaard website](https://www.edustandaard.nl/), including the OOAPI specification, updates and changes to the OOAPI, and formal documentation.

-Does this heading belong under Governance?

-## Decisions within GitHub

-TBD: The following text is based on source text from: [https://openonderwijsapi.nl/community/](https://openonderwijsapi.nl/community/ "https://openonderwijsapi.nl/community/")
+TBD: The following text is based on source text taken from: [https://openonderwijsapi.nl/community/](https://openonderwijsapi.nl/community/ "https://openonderwijsapi.nl/community/")
 Please check if the assumptions below are correct.
-I think, by the way, that this information belongs under the heading Governance.
+I think that this information belongs under Governance (please check)?
 JH

+## Decisions within GitHub

 For issues that affect the GitHub environment ([https://github.com/open-education-api](https://github.com/open-education-api "https://github.com/open-education-api")), the following applies: